kelly314/practice_09_21_2015/README.md

 # practice_09_21_2015
-The practice for leaning github
+The practice for leaning github on 09/21/2015